raypeng/DGBDT/index.md

 As mentioned previously parallelizing across tree nodes leads to the problem of an imbalanced workload.
-So we want to instaed parallelize finding a feature to split on within a singe node.
+So we want to instaed parallelize finding a feature to split on within a single node.
 After profiling our code, we determined two computationally expensive areas that might be opportunities for parallelism:

 1. Initial building of histograms.